KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-With `KeyboardKit`, you should inherit `KeyboardInputViewController` instead of `UIInputViewController`.
-It provides you with many tools that helps you build custom keyboard extension.
+To build a keyboard extension with KeyboardKit, start with adding `KeyboardKit` to your project as shown above.
+You should then let your `KeyboardViewController` inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+It provides your extension with many convenient services, tools and extensions.

-KeyboardKit supports both `UIKit` and `SwiftUI`, so you can pick the option that suits your needs best.

-### UIKit

-KeyboardKit contains a rich set of tools to create `UIKit`-based keyboards.

-[Read more here][UIKit] and see [this tutorial][UIKit-Tutorial] for some examples.
-You can also checkout the UIKit demo for inspiration.

-### SwiftUI

-KeyboardKit can be extended with [KeyboardKitSwiftUI][KeyboardKitSwiftUI] to create `SwiftUI`-based keyboards.

-[Read more here][SwiftUI] and see [this tutorial][SwiftUI-Tutorial] for some examples.
-You can also checkout the SwiftUI demo for inspiration.

-### SwiftUI is the future

-`SwiftUI` is the main focus going forward, and will be the main technology from version `4.0`.
-UIKit-specific functionality will then be removed.
-[Read more about this decision here.][UIKit-Removal-post]
+You can then call `setup<Content: View>(with view: Content)` in your `KeyboardViewController` to setup the extension with any custom `SwiftUI` view.
+This will wire up everything and provide the view with the necessary environment objects.

+`KeyboardInputViewController` has a bunch of services and tools that you can either use as is or replace with your own custom implementations. `keyboardContext` provides your extension with contextual information, while `keyboardActionHandler` can be used to handle various keyboard actions and `keyboardLayoutProvider` can provide you with various layouts etc.

+To learn more about KeyboardKit and see it in practice, continue reading about the various parts of the library below, follow the [tutorial][Tutorial] and have a look at the demo app.

 ## Actions

-KeyboardKit supports many different keyboard actions, like `character` inputs, `emoji` inputs, `backspace`, `newline`, `space`, `image` etc. You can even create your own, custom actions.
+KeyboardKit supports many different keyboard actions, like `character` inputs, `emojis`, `backspace`, `space`, `newline`, `image` etc. You can even create your own, custom actions.

 [Read more here][Actions]